r4j4h/php-druid-ingest/README.md

 How to Install
 ---------------

 Right now, there is no tagged version.
+To be ready for it when it comes, branch-aliases are in place.

-- Stable branch: `~1.0-dev`
+- Stable branch: `~1.0@dev`
 - Stable branch w/ PHP 5.3 Compatibility Support: `dev-php-53-compat`
-- Cutting edge: `dev-develop`
+- Cutting edge: `~1.1@dev`

 To install, it is suggested to use [Composer](http://getcomposer.org).
 If you have it installed, then the following instructions in a composer.json should be all you need to get started: